-The focus must be to God and not to ourselves, remember that all the gifts come from Him including faith.
+The focus must be on God and not on ourselves; remember that all the gifts come from Him, including faith.

 Paul stated in his letter to the Ephesians.
 “Ephesians 2:8-9; (ESV)”,“ For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”

 Many may interpret this differently, but it is not merely a justification by faith.
-It is very clear that no one can claim but God who gave it.
+No one can claim but God, who gave it.
 This attitude eliminates pride.
-How can I boast when we are just an enabler, God with His gift of grace enabled us to do?
+How can I boast when we are just an enabler, God with His gift of grace enabling us to do?

-As responsible Christians, our attitude on our labor comes not from ourselves but from God who grants it.
-We were only using the gifts and faith that God has given us.
+As responsible Christians, our attitude toward our labor comes not from ourselves but from God, who grants it.
+We were only using the gifts and faith that God had given us.
 Using our gifts pleases God.

-Attitude also checks us from comparing ourselves with others who may be more “successful” than we are, and no matter how hard we tried to be like them, always failed and lead us to ask ourselves, “Why?”
-God gives us the Spirit of contentment and not the spirit of competition and envy.
-This is a common stumbling block for others.
+Attitude also prevents us from comparing ourselves with others who may be more “successful” than we are, and no matter how hard we try to be like them, we always fail, which leads us to ask ourselves, “Why?”
+God gives us the Spirit of contentment, not competition and envy.
+This is a standard stumbling block for others.

-We see other people prefer to go with a bigger congregation, with highly educated seminarians, consistent church attendees, messages that come very easy to grasp and not confusing, no talking behind our back, we already know a big difference right there.
+We see other people prefer to go with a more prominent congregation, with highly educated seminarians, consistent church attendees, messages that come very easy to grasp and are not confusing, and no talking behind our back; we already know a big difference right there.

 We should not feel sad that they are doing good but not better than us, for we are serving the same God.

-Patience and gentle attitude towards others that look down on us is the answer and proven to be effective to keep the body is divided.
-True humility comes into play by putting ourselves less significant than them, we will not compete to be better.
+Patience and a gentle attitude towards others that look down on us are the answer and have proven to be effective in keeping the Body divided.
+True humility comes into play by putting ourselves as less significant than them; we will not compete to be better.

-If the church is preaching the gospel and teaching without compromising God’s Word, we should rejoice and be glad.
+We should rejoice and be glad if the church is preaching the gospel and teaching without compromising God’s Word.
 God may show us through signs, visions, and dreams what adjustment our ministry needs to serve Him successfully.
-We worship the same God; the same Body and remained still after all the hard work (if you already have done this), seeing no harvest, could end our ministry void and empty.
-We can start to practice caring and sharing and established serving God as we are commanded.
+We worship the same God, the same Body, and remain still after all the hard work (if you already have done this); seeing no harvest could leave our ministry void and empty.
+Then, we can practice caring and sharing and serve God as commanded.

-Humble people are more approachable and teachable and a humble teacher is more likable.
-Children are naturally humble, that is why Jesus said that we must be like children, not childish thinking but childlikeness.
-The more humble we are the more attention we will gain and that is the beginning of learning.
+Humble people are more approachable and teachable, and a humble teacher is more likable.
+Children are naturally humble; that is why Jesus said we must be like children, not childish thinking but childishness.
+The more humble we are, the more attention we will gain, which is the beginning of learning.

 Jesus said in Matthew 18:1-4 “Who is the greatest in the kingdom of heaven?”
-And calling to him a child, he put him in the midst of them and said, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.
-Whoever humbles himself like this child is the greatest in the kingdom of heaven.”
+And calling him a child, he put him in the midst of them and said, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.
+Therefore, whoever humbles himself like this child is the greatest in the kingdom of heaven.”

 Failures of the ministry: